Ephrem-ETH/GlobXplain4TSC/README.md

 | FordB   | 0.81±0.04 | 0.86±0.05 | 7±4 | 37±33| 0.79±0.08 |

 #### Table 4.
-Mean and standard deviation of the objective evaluation of the rule-based explanation
+Mean and standard deviation of the objective evaluation of the rule-based explanation for FCN model